itsmealessandro/devops--CI-lab/nestJS/README.md

 └── tsconfig.json
 ```

-## Comparison with Spring application
+## Comparing structure with Spring application
 ### POM
 `package.json` is like the POM, it defines the dependencies of the project.
 It also include some basic scripts like `start, build, test`.